WhiteWampus/EIDON-PROJECT/README.md

 I encourage you to experiment with this and make your own forks.
 I want this framework to be in circulation in the public domain.

 ## License
-Cleaton, G. (2025). _The EIDON Project: A Framework for Coherent Synthetic Cognition__ Github Repository https://github.com/WhiteWampus/EIDON-PROJECT
+Wampus, W. (2025). _The EIDON Project: A Framework for Coherent Synthetic Cognition__ Github Repository https://github.com/WhiteWampus/EIDON-PROJECT